The Island

 “Robert has produced a welcome addition to the canon of British photobooks.
 His first publication, The Moor, is a darkly poetic study of the unique landscape of Dartmoor which plays with fiction and reality.
 A must-have!”
 Simon Roberts

 “Robert Darch's pictures evoke the still quiet peace of The Moor in a way the viewer can almost touch, smell and feel the atmosphere.
 As with all his work the photographs create a sense of the here and now coupled with a distinct nostalgia for the past - Thomas Hardy's Wessex emanating from within each image.
 Darch is a quiet unassuming photographer whose work has immense depth and intensity, his passion for the moor is clearly visible in each of his pictures in a way few capture consistently and continually.”
-Tracy Marshall
+Tracy Marshall-Grant

 “The Moor takes place in Dartmoor, or is it only in our dreams?
 The landscape looks real as we wander in the lone and bare land or venture in the woods, but there is something strange happening here.
 The land attracts us like in a heavy sleep, an eerie and mysterious one.
 It is a powerful attraction one has to submit to, leaving all resistance.
 Is it a frightening vision of the future?
 Has there been a war and are these the only living people?
 Robert Darch leaves us with more questions than answers, intrigued and charmed by the beautiful and natural light, by the strange dream, the fragile and delicate figures in the landscape.
 One may think of the disquieting and oppressive space of Geert Goiris’ The Prophet, the uncertainty of a dystopian future, the end of our known world.
 But here the threat and mystery arises from the land and the light itself, beautifully rendered by Robert Darch in the nice edition of Another Place Press.
 Can we escape from the secret power of the Moor?
 And do we really want to?”
 Gabriela Cendoya